o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-pc.md

 #### Usage
-To use the export script, first ensure you have the necessary seedlist files for your project (as mentioned in the pre-requisites).
+To use the export script, first ensure you have the necessary seedlist files for your project (as mentioned in the prerequisites).

 You can issue the arguments for this script at the same time that you are running the `export-project` command, so long as you are using the script as your designated export script.
 The arguments specific to the script will be deferred until the script begins running.